Pathoschild/smapi-mod-dump/source/Dynamic Bodies/Dynamic Naked/docs/author-guide.md

 *   DynamicBodies:Haley
 *   DynamicBodies:Leah
 *   DynamicBodies:Pam

+You can make a simple [ContentPatcher](https://www.nexusmods.com/stardewvalley/mods/1915) mod to adjust any custom maps to include these points to access the menus of this mod.

 ### Translations
 There are no translations, however Dynamic Bodies is set up for translations - use the [default.json](../i18n/default.json)